sotmasman/Silicon-microprobes/README.md

 2.  reticle 2017.dwg and reticle 2017.dwg  - AutoCAD DWG files of the reticles from the 2017 and 2019 production runs.
 Units are in microns.

-3.  reticle 2017 GDS.gds and reticle 2019 GDS.gds      - GDS file of the reticle from the 2017 and 2019 production runs.
+3.  reticle 2017 GDS.gds and reticle 2019 GDS.gds      - GDS files of the reticles from the 2017 and 2019 production runs.
 Used for submitting order to MEMS foundry.

 *************************************